UditNayak/BookMyShow/README.md

 - We do not want to expose our domain objects to the outside world.
 - We want to expose only the required fields to the outside world.
 - That's why we create dummy objects called DTOs.

+`@EnableJpaAuditing`: Asking my Spring Boot application that you have to audit my JPA part.
+- Whenever I am using JPA, please keep a track of it.

+`@EntityListeners(AuditingEntityListener.class)`: Hey baseModel class, if any event happens on these attributes, you have to listen to it(keep a track of it).

+`@CreatedDate`: This annotation is used to keep a track of the created date.

+`@LastModifiedDate`: This annotation is used to keep a track of the last modified date.

+### Steps to automatically add createdAt and lastModifiedAt columns (Auditing attributes).
+1. Enable JPA Auditing on SpringBoot application.
+2. `@EntityListeners(AuditingEntityListener.class)` on BaseModel class.
+3. Use `@CreatedAt`, `@LastModifiedAt` annotation on the respective attributes.